rficu/rpr/README.md

-# Resource-aware Packet Routing Scheme for Large-scale P2P Video Conferences (RPR)
+# Resource-aware Packet Routing for Large-scale P2P Video Conferences (RPR)

 RPR is a scheme for allocating upload bandwidth from other participants of a video call for peers that have a very limited upload bandwidth to enable everyone to send video at acceptable quality.